 I know I left out plenty of other ways to get organized as an artist and I’d love to hear your ideas and personal experiences.
 To leave a comment, click on the blue "comments" link underneath the facebook and twitter buttons where you can leave a reply.
 Thanks for tuning in friends!

 J.J.
 Long is the founder and CEO of JJArtworks.
-He has been professionally painting, singing, acting, writing, teaching, and doing voiceovers for over 13 years.
+J.J. has been professionally painting, singing, acting, writing, teaching, and doing voiceovers for over 13 years.
 The purpose of our blog is to help artists thrive in their own businesses by sharing valuable and sincere content.